-21) Retaliation
+22) Retaliation

-- a) Against a person for filing a report or acts of intimidation directed towards the person to force or attempt to get them to drop or stop pursing their report. - b) Against a person who is a witness to a report or incident. - c) Against a person responding to a report or incident. - 22) Illegal or unauthorized possession or use of firearms, explosives, other weapons, dangerous chemicals, or other noxious substances on College premises. - 23) Violation of federal, state or local law on DCC premises or at DCC-sponsored activities; violation of published College policies, rules or regulations; acting to impair, interfere with or obstruct the orderly conduct, processes and functions of the College.
+- a) Against a person for filing a report or acts of intimidation directed towards the person to force or attempt to get them to drop or stop pursing their report. - b) Against a person who is a witness to a report or incident. - c) Against a person responding to a report or incident. - 23) Illegal or unauthorized possession or use of firearms, explosives, other weapons, dangerous chemicals, or other noxious substances on College premises. - 24) Violation of federal, state or local law on DCC premises or at DCC-sponsored activities; violation of published College policies, rules or regulations; acting to impair, interfere with or obstruct the orderly conduct, processes and functions of the College. - 25) Spreading rumors or false statements about any member or guest of the College community including through electronic means. - 26) Sexual Misconduct or Sexual Harassment.
+[See BP2-7 Sexual Misconduct Policy].

-- 24) Sexual Misconduct or Sexual Harassment.
-[See BP2-7 Violent, Discriminatory, and Sexual Misconduct]. - 25) Homicide, assault, aggravated or felony assault, or threat of the same, to any person on College-owned or -controlled property or at College-sponsored functions. - 26) Conduct which threatens or endangers the health or safety of any such person; or off-campus homicide, assault, aggravated or felony assault, or threat of the same. - 27) Other conduct which harms a person in the College community, damage to the property of another, or otherwise constitutes behavior inappropriate in the DCC setting. - 28) Violation of the terms of any disciplinary sanction imposed in accordance with the Student Conduct Code.
+- 27) Homicide, assault, aggravated or felony assault, or threat of the same, to any person on College-owned or -controlled property or at College-sponsored functions. - 28) Conduct which threatens or endangers the health or safety of any such person; or off-campus homicide, assault, aggravated or felony assault, or threat of the same. - 29) Other conduct which harms a person in the College community, damage to the property of another, or otherwise constitutes behavior inappropriate in the DCC setting. - 30) Violation of the terms of any disciplinary sanction imposed in accordance with the Student Code of Conduct.